-Temple Chambers is one of the leading barristers' chambers in Hong Kong.
+Temple Chambers is one of Hong Kong’s leading barristers’ chambers.
 With a tradition of legal excellence spanning over 40 years, it currently has over 60 members who advise and act in a broad range of litigation, arbitration and non-contentious matters.

 Members of Temple Chambers have been involved in numerous landmark cases over the years.